pulumi/docs/content/docs/esc/vs/doppler.md

     </tr>
     <tr>
         <td>Editing and Authoring</td>
-        <td>Yes, supports both CLI and GUI editing, with a powerful Document Editor with autocomplete, docs hover, and error checking</td>
+        <td>Yes, supports both GUI and IDE editing, with a powerful Document Editor with autocomplete, docs hover, and error checking</td>
         <td>Limited, has GUI editor with multiple import formats</td>
     </tr>
     <tr>